liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 3. Click Finish.

-You now have a new Liferay Workspace available in the Code Upgrade Planner!
+You now have a new Liferay Workspace available in the Upgrade Planner!

 For more information on creating a Liferay Workspace outside the planner, see the